If I’m interested in any properties available through DeDe’s Rentals, what do I do first?

 How is the amount of the security deposit calculated?

 Like the interest rate you would pay for a car loan or a mortgage, the amount of your security deposit is closely linked to the information obtained from your application.
-The majority of applicants will qualify for a security deposit amounting to 1.5 x rent.
-Example: a $2,000.00/mo rental would typically have a security deposit of $3,000.00.
-In exceptional instances, however, the security deposit can potentially be as low as the amount of the rent times 1.25.
-To explain more clearly, that $2,000.00/mo rental property could have a security deposit requirement of only $2,500.00.
-However, this rate is reserved for applicants whose credit is exemplary, whose employment and tenancy history is complete, without significant gaps or flaws, and objectively verifiable without difficulty.
+Our standard security deposit is 1.5 x rent, subject to increase depending upon qualifications.
 For applicants with complications in any one of the factors used to determine risk-worthiness, the security deposit would be adjusted accordingly.
 In some instances, where the property owner is willing to accept risks associated with an applicant whose risk-worthiness is objectively problematic, the security deposit could be higher than 1.5 x rent.
 Also, if the property owner is willing to accept one or more pets, the security deposit would automatically be increased.
 However, under no circumstances would the amount of the security deposit exceed two times the quoted monthly rent for an unfurnished residence.

 If I submit an application, how soon will I know if I have been accepted?